George Bernard Shaw

 As an organizational consultant, I have helped organizations, such as Yelp, to understand the importance of supporting neurodiversity in the workplace and helping their neurodiverse employees capitalize on their inherent strengths while minimizing the inherent difficulties of the workplace environment.
 I enjoy creating custom organizational neurodiversity assessments, training tools, organizational and human capital analysis, cultural competency development, training and onboarding, employee development and succession planning, as well as organizational change management, and more.

 We are excited to announce the anticipated opening of the Sandlot Ranch, in Cave Creek Arizona!
-I private neurodiversity retreat catering to your specific needs in the comfort of a high-end, private 2 bedroom, one bath casita with a full kitchen and living room.
-Nestled on our beautiful family ranch, we are located just minutes from bustling Scottsdale restaurants and shopping, and 20 minutes from tranquil Bartlett lake and the peace of mountain hiking (Paddleboards available!).
-You will receive custom-curated individual and/or family therapy and neurodiversity education, training, workshops, and games, as well as access to our onsite equine therapy programming and our private pool oasis.
-Clients will receive private personal training assessments and exercise programs while enjoying access to our private 700 square foot fully stocked on-site gym, complete with private training sessions from a World Series-winning neurodiverse strength and conditioning coach.
-With my amazing husband, Mike, and our daughter Elliot, we plan to create a safe, inclusive, relaxing, and fulfilling experience centered on personal growth and learning how to Own your Autism!
-We are dedicated to expanding the knowledge base, understanding, support, and advocacy of higher functioning neurodiverse individuals, like us.
-We want to create an inclusive and supportive community for neurodiversity and its allies.
+A private neurodiversity health and wellness retreat catering to your specific needs in the comfort of a high-end, private 2 bedroom, one bath casita located just minutes from bustling Scottsdale restaurants and shopping, the tranquility of Bartlett lake, and the peace of mountain hiking.
+You will receive custom-curated individual and/or family therapy and neurodiversity education, training, workshops, and games, as well as access to our onsite horses and our private pool oasis.
+Clients will receive private personal training assessments and exercise programs while enjoying access to our private 700 square foot fully stocked onsite gym, complete with private training sessions from a World Series-winning neurodiverse strength and conditioning coach.

 Anticipated opening in late 2022!

-*If you are interested in learning more about Mike and his experience, or to schedule private training, fitness assessments, or to develop your pitching or golf skills, please click here.
+*If you are interested in learning more about Mike and his experience, or scheduling private training and fitness assessments, please click here.
 (Coming Soon!)

 I love my work and I love my career field.
 As a neurodiverse individual myself, as well as a parent of a neurodiverse child and the spouse of a neurodiverse person, I have a unique and in-depth perspective and ability to help our amazing community!
 Please feel free to contact me to discuss how I am able to help you and your family!